What Size Dumpster for Roof Tear-Off?

 Underestimating shingle weight: Asphalt shingles are among the heaviest residential debris types.
 Even a small roof can exceed dumpster weight limits, leading to extra fees or rejected pickups.

 Forgetting multiple layers: Many older homes have 2-3 layers of shingles.
 Each layer adds the full weight again, quickly pushing projects into heavier dumpster categories.
+Before you order, go check the edge of your roof at the eaves; it takes 30 seconds and can save you hundreds in overage fees.

 Frequently Asked Questions